-WHO virus team could go to China this week, may include US - officials
+WHO virus team could go to China this week, may include U.S. - officials

 WHO spokesman Tarik Jasarevic, in response to a Reuters query on Monday, said: “A multidisciplinary mission of international experts to China will take place, possibly this week.
 Both China and WHO agreed on this mission.

 “The mission is an international technical mission led by WHO.
-As such, CDC could be part of it,” he said, referring to the U.S. Centers for Disease Control.
+As such, CDC could be part of it,” he said, referring to the U.S. Centers for Disease Control and Prevention.

-The WHO, a United Nations agency, would communicate more information on the mission’s composition and technical expertise as it becomes available, Jasarevic added.

-The experts would have a range of specialisations, including epidemiology, laboratories, research and development, and would work with Chinese counterparts on “increasing understanding of the outbreak to guide global response efforts,” he said.
+The experts would have a range of specialisations, including epidemiology, laboratories, research and development, and would work with Chinese counterparts to help guide global response efforts, he said.

 Colin McIff, a senior official at the U.S. Department of Health, told Reuters in Geneva on Monday at WHO headquarters, where he attended the agency’s Executive Board: “Those conversations are ongoing.